Judge Rejects GOP Effort to Throw Out 127,000 Houston Votes

 The county tripled the number of polling places and last week had eight locations that stayed open for 24 hours.

-Associated Press writer Paul J. Weber in Austin, Texas, and Jake Bleiberg in Dallas contributed to this report.
+Associated Press writer Paul J. Weber in Austin and Jake Bleiberg in Dallas contributed to this report.